akashkv7117/turbo-octo-spoon/excel-tricks.md

 When creating a classmate address list, for example, you may need a diagonal link in the first cell to separate different attributes of rows and columns.
 How to make it?
 Everyone knows that Home->Font-> Borders can change different borders for a cell, and even add different colors.
 However, if you click More Borders, you will get more surprises, like a diagonal line.
 Click it and save—you can now make it immediately.

 Add Diagonal Line for a Cell

+6. Add More Than One New Row or Column
+You may know the way to add one new row or column, but it really wastes a lot of time if you need to insert more than one of these by repeating this action X number of times.
+The best way is to drag and select X rows or columns (X is two or more) if you want to add X rows or columns above or left.
+Right click the highlighted rows or columns and choose Insert from the drop down menu.
+New rows will be inserted above the row or to the left of the column you first selected.